 Neither humanity nor nature stands to benefit from treating the Earth as a commodity.
 The land, water and air that is being traded bought and sold does not benefit, nor do the communities that have been injured.
 We do not put a price on harming a child, we outlaw it.

-A Law of Ecocide creates a legal duty of care – a duty owed collectively by humanity to the Earth.
+A Law of Ecocide creates a legal duty of care – a duty owed collectively by us to both the Earth and humanity.
 Under a Law of Ecocide, any territory at risk of or suffering significant harm shall be assisted first and foremeost from a place of trusteeship.
 The primary determinant is what assistance is required, not how much it will cost.

 The term Earth Law has evolved from cultural historian Thomas Berry’s vision of ‘Earth Jurisprudence’, which many indigenous peoples and local communities have been practicing for centuries.